 Step One: Vitamins on the cheap

-Vitamins A and Riboflavin (B-2) are perfect to counter those pesky spots and blemishes while Vitamin E will make your red blood cells live longer, as well as helping your immune system work at its full potential.
+Vitamins A and B-2 are perfect to counter those pesky spots and blemishes while Vitamin E will help your red blood cells live longer, as well as help your immune system work at its full potential.
 Essential when you’re feeling weak after a weekend partying.

 Step Two: Smoothies

-The best way to make sure you’re getting your 5 a day is with a blender and a bunch of fruit.
-Avoid buying ready-made smoothies as these can often be expensive.
+The best way to make sure you’re getting your 5-a-day is with a blender and a bunch of fruit.
+Avoid buying ready-made smoothies as these can often be expensive and filled with sugar.

-Making your own allows you to alter the flavours and ingredients, coming up with new recipes each day and sharing them with mates.
+Making your own allows you to alter the flavors and ingredients.
 Once you’ve tasted your lovely creation you may find it difficult to stop, resulting in six, seven or even eight servings of fruit and veggies each day.

 Blenders aren’t too expensive and a lot of dormitory buildings have ice machines on each floor.
 If your’s does not, consider purchasing a mini fridge with a small freezer.

 Easy Recipe: 1 cup of frozen mixed berries, 1 banana and one cup of milk.

 Step Three: Choose Diet